Housings sorted by

-Your application was successful and you already live in one of our dormitories?
+Your application was successful and you already live in one of our residence halls?

 You can use this portal for:

 Make sure that you have written your email address the same way it was written on the application.
-Make sure you are entering your password correctly.
+Check your password entry.

 Can I bring my pet with me?

-No, having pets is prohibited according to the General Terms and Conditions (download).
+No, having pets is prohibited according to the General Rental Terms and Conditions.